greenelab/meta-review/manuscript.md

 As of March 06, 2019, the Deep Review repository accumulated 755 Git commits, 317 merged pull requests, 609 issues, and 819 GitHub stars.
 The notebook to generate this figure can be [interactively launched using Binder](https://mybinder.org/v2/gh/greenelab/meta-review/binder?filepath=analyses/deep-review-contrib/02.contrib-viz.ipynb) [@Q20Bxdsr], enabling users to explore alternative visualizations or analyses of the source data.
 ](images/deep-review-contribution-ridge.svg){#fig:contrib width="100%" .white}

+GitHub issues can also be used for formal peer review by independent or journal-selected reviewers.
+A reviewer conducting open peer review can create issues using their own GitHub account, as [one reviewer](https://github.com/greenelab/meta-review/issues/124) did for this manuscript.
+Alternatively, a reviewer can post feedback with a pseudonymous GitHub account or have a trusted third party such as a journal editor post their comments anonymously.
+Authors can elect to respond to reviews in the GitHub issues or a public [response letter](https://github.com/greenelab/meta-review/blob/813f461fe719d8fe7bcda78871cfad106f83dfe7/content/response-to-reviewers.md), creating open peer review.
+** TODO: update `response-to-reviewers.md` URL once it is finalized **

 ## Manubot features